 Summer colors might be fun and bright, but if you’re still on doubt, start with accessories as the accent of your outfit and confidence.
 If Margarine Yellow sounds intimidating, a pair of topaz or citrine earrings can make everything elegant.
 A red summer dress might look overkill for the season, but a pair of Poppy Red stilettos looks chic and sophisticated.

 If you’re already confident with the spring colors, you may start wearing them head-to-toe.
 A great thing, some of them are office-appropriate.
 A Coral Pink blazer worn with matching trousers not only looks chic but also professional for a board meeting.
 On the other hand, an orange sundress paired with a matching handbag looks quirky and playful and is best reserved for the weekends.

 Think of unexpected color combinations.

-Wearing pink and red together was considered a fashion faux pas, but they are now hip and trendy.
-If you want to turn heads, think of “Coral Pink” and “Poppy Red” on your next weekend outfit.
+Wearing pinks and red together was considered a fashion faux pas, but they are now hip and trendy.
+If you want to turn heads, think of “Coral Pinks” and “Poppy Red” on your next weekend outfit.
 If that sounds too intimidating to wear, start with a coral pink dress and match it with a poppy red handbag, shoes, and earrings.

 How will you rock the key colors of the season in the most flattering and stylish way?